Processors

 ---|---|---|---|

-Attribute mapper | Incoming event attribute or message | Boolean option to override the output attribute if it already exists | New user attribute or updated user attribute |
+Attribute mapper | Incoming event metadata | Boolean option to override the attribute when it already exists | New user attribute or updated user attribute |

-Attribute remover | Not applicable | Comma-separated list of event attribute names | Absence of the specified attributes |
+Attribute remover | Not applicable | Comma-separated list of incoming event metadata | Absence of the specified attributes |

-Regular expression | Incoming event attribute or message | Regular expression with one or more capturing groups | One or more user attributes, where the number of output attributes matches the number of capturing groups |
+Regex parser | Incoming event metadata or event message | Regular expression with one or more capturing groups | One or more user attributes, where the number of output attributes matches the number of capturing groups |

-Value mapper | Static value | Boolean option to override the output attribute if it already exists | New user attribute or updated user attribute |
+Value mapper | Static value | Boolean option to override the attribute when it already exists | New user attribute or updated user attribute |

 Attribute mapper

 The attribute mapper maps the value of one attribute to the value of another attribute.
-The processor creates the attribute if it doesn't already exist.

 Example